by Kim Kay

 August’s newest iteration of its smart lock is about half the size of its predecessor and is compatible with most deadbolts (which means, no dreaded tinkering is required to accommodate it).
 August’s convenient and customizable geofencing feature automatically locks and unlocks the door when a user and his or her WiFi-enabled mobile device leaves or returns home.

-The August Smart Lock works with Google Assistant, Apple HomeKit and Amazon Alexa, and – for the first time in its four-generation history – comes equipped with built-in WiFi.
+Google Assistant, Apple HomeKit and Amazon Alexa, and – for the first time in its four-generation history – comes equipped with built-in WiFi.
 Looks like August is key to the smart lock market.

 Dodow Sleep Aid Device